fsalc/diverse-top-k/README.md

 * The script runs *all* experiments from which *all data presented in each graph shown in the paper* was collected.
 * The script will also automatically *generate new plots* from the collected data, and *recompile the paper* with the new figures included.
 If the script terminates successfully, the paper `main.pdf` should be placed into this directory.
 * If something goes wrong, please try `make clean && make paper` or feel free to contact us.

+### Modifying experiments

+* All experiments are stored as configuration files in [ranking_refinements/experiments_conf](ranking_refinements/experiments_conf).
+* The queries, constraints, maximum average deviations $\varepsilon$, methods/algorithms, $k^*$, and other parameters may be controlled by these configuration files.
+* Adding a new experiment configuration file requires modifying [ranking_refinements/scripts/run_experiments.sh](ranking_refinements/scripts/run_experiments.sh) in order for it to be run with the suite.

 ### Clean-up